China Guodian Corporation

 China Guodian Corporation (Guodian; 国电) is one of the five largest power producers in China, administrated by SASAC for the State Council.
 It is engaged in development, investment, construction, operation and management of power plants and power generation for electricity supply in Northern China, Northeast China, Central China, East China.
-Sichuan and Chongqing, Shandong, Yunnan, Guizhou, Guangxi, and Xinjiang, as well as in Burma.
+Sichuan and Chongqing, Shandong, Yunnan, Guizhou, Guangxi, and Xinjiang, as well as in Myanmar.
 The installed capacity of company power plants is exceeding 100,000 MWe.
 On August 28, 2017, SASAC announced that China Guodian Corporation and Shenhua Group will be jointly restructured.
 Shenhua Group will become China Energy Investment Corporation and will absorb China Guodian Corporation.

+Guodian is involved in developing renewable energy projects.

 Subsidiaries

 A summary of the corporate structure may be found on page 4 of the document.